OpenDroneMap/ODM/README.md

 Troubleshooting:
 ================

+Make sure you have enough RAM and CPU.
+Only lowercase file extension supported now.

 If you run ODM with your own camera, it is possible you will see something like this:

 ```